renatalantos/office_lunch_website/README.md

 -   My Mentor Rohit for continuous helpful feedback.
 -   Kasia for supporting all of us in all circumstances and for being available for individual support.
--   My classmates for their ongoing support and solidarity.
+-   My classmates for their ongoing support and solidarity, I mentioned two of them, but all do deserve praise and acknowledgement.
--   My family for their patience.
+-   My children for their patience.
 Thanks for putting up with me in these intense times.